berthubert/hello-dl/README.md

 This software is meant to accompany a series of blog posts introducing deep learning from the ground up.
 That series hasn't started yet as I am still figuring out how this stuff works.

+A more modern convolutional network can be found in [tensor-convo.cc](./tensor-convo.cc) and after hours and hours of crunching it will produce a network that you can feed to [img-ocr.cc](./img-ocr.cc).
+If the stars align, and handwritten 'print' letters in an image will be recognized by the network.

 If you want to see something cool already, take a look at [testrunner.cc](./testrunner.cc)